thanos-io/thanos/docs/components/query-frontend.md

   expiration: 0s
 ```

+`expiration` specifies memcached cache valid time , If set to 0s, so using a default of 24 hours expiration time

+Other cache configuration parameters, you can refer to [memcached-index-cache]( https://thanos.io/tip/components/store.md/#memcached-index-cache).

 ### Slow Query Log

 Query Frontend supports `--query-frontend.log-queries-longer-than` flag to log queries running longer than some duration.